laminas-api-tools/documentation/deployment/intro.md

 ### Notes on deployment

 One of the most important parts in the previous steps is the usage of the `.gitignore` file to omit development configuration files.
-When you deploy an Apigility application in production you must be sure that the files are aligned with the production environment.
+When you deploy an API Tools application in production you must be sure that the files are aligned with the production environment.

-Here are some specific Apigility files that you must omit in production:
+Here are some specific API Tools files that you must omit in production:

-- `config/development.config.php`: If this file is present, Apigility will be executed in "development mode," enabling the Admin UI publicly via the `/apigility` URL.
-You can switch off development mode in Apigility using the following command from the root of your project:
+- `config/development.config.php`: If this file is present, API Tools will be executed in "development mode," enabling the Admin UI publicly via the `/api-tools` URL.
+You can switch off development mode in API Tools using the following command from the root of your project:
   `php public/index.php development disable`.

 - `config/autoload/*.local.php` files are releated to your local environment.
 Usually these files